nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 2. If you need to use Dask

-   We highly recommend you include the [QHub Dask metapackage](https://anaconda.org/conda-forge/qhub-dask) to maintain version compatibility between the Dask client and server.
+   We highly recommend you include the [Nebari Dask metapackage](https://anaconda.org/conda-forge/nebari-dask) to maintain version compatibility between the Dask client and server.
    This replaces `distributed`, `dask`, and `dask-gateway` with the correctly pinned versions.